Last Updated on by Michael Brockbank

 Then, I would add an id code to the header I want to link.
 In this case, it would be the “What is a Table of Contents?” header.

-Now, if anyone clicked the link, they would be taken to where ever I placed the id.
+Now, if anyone clicked the link, they would be taken to anywhere I placed the id.

 You can also use the id element in things like paragraphs, or: <p id=”back-to-top”>.
 This means you can create anchor links to other areas that are not headers.